communitynostalgiaproject/Nostalgia-Project-Server/README.md

 <!--- Testing out code owners approval protection for master branch --->
-# The Ratatouille Moment
+# The Community Nostalgia Project - Backend Server
-This is a description of The Ratatouille Moment project that I'm sure someone will actually flesh out one day.
+This repo contains the code implementing the backend API server for [The Community Nostalgia Project's website](https://www.thecommunitynostalgiaproject.com/).

 ## Development Setup
+Follow these steps to set up your local development environment:
 1. Fork the repo
-2. CD into root directory of the repo and run the command ```npm run install-all```
+2. CD into root directory of the repo and run the command ```npm run install```
-3. You can then start the entire project, frontend and back using the command ```npm run dev```
+3. You can then run ```npm run dev``` to start up the server on your machine.
-4. To run either the frontend or backend separately, use command ```npm run client``` or ```npm run server``` from the root directory